Menu

 Rue de Vergnies 2, 1050 Brussels, Belgium

-If you’re looking for something special, head here for a world-class fine dining experience (their cuisine has won multiple awards).
+If you’re looking for something special, head here for a world-class vegan fine dining experience (their cuisine has won multiple awards).
 The veggie-forward menu is available for lunch or dinner tasting with various courses and optional wine pairing.
 It is seasonal and consistently changing by what is harvested at the farm Le Monde des Mille Couleurs.

 large white bowl filled with green vegan soup and topped with colorful edible flowers at humus x hortense in brussels